mildannerofc/sonic1-under500-disasm/README.md

 Please give credit if you are using these files (Example: Music, Code and Palette).
 ## Can I study this disassembly fixes?
 Feel free to do but please don't do something identical.
-## This disassembly helps me to make my own ROM Hack?
+## This disassembly helps me to make ROM Hack and I can use this disassembly?
 No, just no. There are Mildanner's modifications, you can only use the code fixes and improvements.
 ## Which is the program to edit palette in easy way?
 Just use [HivePal](https://forums.sonicretro.org/threads/hivepal-v2-2.39564/).